Seahawks’ Tyler Lockett expects to play against Rams

 Coach Pete Carroll reiterated that, saying Lockett “looked good” in Friday’s practice outside at the VMAC.
 “Had a good day of work.”

-So considering Lockett’s history of durability — he has missed just three regular-season games in eight years — you can probably erase the questionable designation and pencil him into the lineup for a game Seattle must win to reach the playoffs.
+So considering Lockett’s history of durability — he has missed just three regular-season games in eight years — you can probably erase the questionable designation and pencil him into the lineup for a game Seattle must win to have a chance to reach the playoffs.

 As for the listing of a shin injury, though, Lockett explained that doesn’t quite cover it.